EPOCH: A Poetic Psy-Phi Saga

 Readers say

-— Frederick Turner, Ph.D., Nobel-nominated author of Epic: Form, Content, and History, and the epic poems The New World, Genesis, and Apocalypse
+— Frederick Turner, Ph.D., author of Epic: Form, Content, and History, and the epic poems The New World, Genesis, and Apocalypse

 — Seth Herd, Ph.D., Research Fellow in AGI Alignment, Astera Institute